 The long-term success of Krones depends to a decisive extent not only on its financial performance, but also on its sustainable non-financial performance.
 The sustainability goals derived from Krones' corporate strategy are incorporated into the Executive Board remuneration system by gradually adding environmental, social and governance (ESG) targets to the long-term incentive starting in the 2022 financial year.
+For the ESG target, the Supervisory Board set a weighting of 10% for the 2022 financial year and a weighting of 15% for the 2023 financial year.
+In addition to the existing carbon target (Scope 1 and 2) from 2022, the Supervisory Board specified the percentage of women in leadership positions (Krones AG and Krones Group) as a further ESG target for the 2023 financial year.
+Carbon emissions have a weighting of 70%, the percentage of women in leadership positions in the Krones Group is weighted at 20% and the weighting for the percentage of women in leadership positions at Krones AG is 10%.

-For the 2022 financial year, the Supervisory Board set a carbon target for the reduction of carbon emissions (Scope 1 and 2) in tonnes as a performance criterion with a weighting of 10%.
-Target and threshold levels are specified for the performance criterion before the start of each tranche, on the basis of which target achievement is calculated at the end of the performance period.
+Target and threshold levels are specified for the performance criteria before the start of each tranche, on the basis of which target achievement is calculated at the end of the performance period.
 Target achievement can range from 0% to 250%.
+The target and threshold levels for the performance criteria are quantified and disclosed in the year of payment.